-With improper digestions comes diseases like Gastroesophageal Reflux Disease (GERD), a fancy name for when the stuff inside your stomach comes back up into your esophagus, which lets stomach acid to come up and creates that burning sensation that you may have experienced in your throat.
+With improper digestions comes diseases like Gastroesophageal Reflux Disease (GERD), a fancy name for when the food inside your stomach comes back up into your esophagus.
+This allows stomach acid to come up and creates that burning sensation you may have experienced in your throat.

 Sleep And Weight Loss